BNgigi/MLBuoy/README.md

 # **Function 2: Plot Muskegon Lake Buoy Data**

-plot_buoy_data() function is designed to retrieve and extracts data from the Muskegon Lake Buoy through the use of an Application Programming Interface (API).
+plot_buoy_data() function is designed to retrieve and extract data from the Muskegon Lake Buoy through the use of an API.
 The raw data is then transformed into an easy-to-read and visually appealing graph, facilitating comprehension and analysis.

 ## **Parameters**